glassnotes/Balthasar/README.md

 ### Wigner functions

-One of the main purposes for writing Balthasar was to compute Wigner functions in discrete phases space.
-A Wigner function can be generated using a table of MUBs expressed in the self-dual basis.
+One of the main purposes for writing Balthasar was to compute Wigner functions in discrete phase space.
+A Wigner function can be generated using a table of MUBs expressed in a self-dual basis.
 A Wigner function can be computed from either a state vector or a density matrix.

 ```